 In 2010, Michelle was awarded an MBE for services to the construction industry.
-In 2011, she was awarded a fellowship by the Royal Academy of Engineering and was named Veuve Clicquot Business Woman of the Year.
+She is a fellow of the Royal Academy of Engineering and in 2011 was named Veuve Clicquot Business Woman of the Year.
 In 2012 she was named the ACE's Engineering Ambassador of the Year and in 2014 was given a Lifetime Achievement Award at the Women in Construction Awards.
 She is currently leading the Palace of Westminster Restoration and Renewal project for BDP.

 Dr Andrew Minson

 Andrew is Director of Concrete and Sustainable Construction at the Global Cement and Concrete Association.
 He is currently chair of the Design Practice, Risk and Structural Safety Committee of The Institution of Structural Engineers and a member of the Engineering Leadership Group.

 He had 10 years with Arup in building engineering where he worked in multi-disciplinary teams on international projects before 14 years leading The Concrete Centre in the UK.

 Sam founded Price & Myers with Robert Myers in 1978.
 He has structured many award-winning new buildings, with a particular interest in theatres and concert halls.

 He has advised on a number of cathedrals, and is a member of the Cathedral Architects Association.
 He has lectured at Cambridge, Glasgow, Trieste, Bergen, Hong Kong, and Vancouver.
 He was for twelve years a member of the Architectural Panel of the National Trust.